Sir Bysshe Shelley, 1st Baronet

 Sir Bysshe Shelley, 1st Baronet (21 June 1731 – 6 January 1815), was the grandfather of English Romantic poet Percy Bysshe Shelley.

 Life

 Shelley was born in Newark, Essex County, Province of New Jersey (present-day United States), on 21 June 1731.
 He became rich and influential due to a combination of marriages to women from other influential families and his own family's wealth.
 In the 1790s, following the death of his second wife, he built a magnificent country house, Castle Goring, which he intended to be the family seat.
 He was made a baronet in 1806.
 He died in 1815 at the age of 83.

 Personal life

-Sir Bysshe was married twice; firstly on 30 June 1752 to Mary Catherine Michell (b.
+Sir Bysshe was married twice; first on 30 June 1752 to Mary Catherine Michell (b.
 1734 in Sussex, England), the daughter of Theobald and Mary Michell; and secondly to Elizabeth Jane Perry on 17 August 1769.